Tech | 05/07/2025

 Our Secure Approach to EIP-7702

-EIP-7702 enables temporary smart contract functionality on existing accounts, bringing immediate benefits like bundled transactions and alternative gas payments.
+EIP-7702 enabled temporary smart contract functionality on existing accounts, bringing immediate benefits like bundled transactions and alternative gas payments.
 We’re excited about the possibilities EIP-7702 unlocks, but security is our top priority.
-For the initial rollout of Pectra support on Ledger devices, we’re taking a cautious and secure approach.
-This approach prioritizes the security of user funds by limiting initial interactions to well-vetted smart contracts.
-We will continuously evaluate the need for updates to this whitelist as the EIP-7702 ecosystem evolves.
+For the initial rollout of Pectra support on Ledger signers, we took a cautious and secure approach.
+This approach prioritized the security of user funds by limiting initial interactions to well-vetted smart contracts.

-- Whitelisted Smart Contracts: To mitigate potential risks associated with unaudited smart contracts, we will initially only support interactions with a carefully curated whitelist of trusted smart contracts, provided by the Ethereum Foundation.
-This means that in the first iteration, authorizations to smart contracts not on this whitelist will be blocked at the device level.
+- Whitelisted Smart Contracts: To mitigate potential risks associated with unaudited smart contracts, we will initially only support interactions with the simple contract provided by the Ethereum Foundation.

 Important Note for Ledger Users